Skip to main content

 Manage instances

-This section explains how to manage running instances in the MySQL service.
+This guide explains how to manage running instances in the MySQL service.

 View instance list

-1. Go to the KakaoCloud Console > Data Store > MySQL menu.
+1. Go to KakaoCloud Console > Data Store > MySQL.

-2. In the Instance group menu, select the MySQL instance group whose instance list you want to view.
+2. In the Instance Group menu, select the MySQL instance group for which to view the instance list.

 ItemDescription